Patokyo/mp3-xiao/README.md

 ### Initialising...

-### Shuffle
+### Shuffle All
-On startup the device defaults to shuffle mode, which randomly selects tracks anywhere on the SD card to play.
+On startup the device defaults to shuffle all mode, which plays tracks randomly from anywhere on the sd card.
+Shows song and artist name, along with a progress and volume bar.

 <img src="v1/images/UI/shuffle.JPEG" width="250">